sanctuary-systems-com/sanctuary-systems/content/collections/pages/home.md

     enabled: true
   -
     id: m5wme04w
-    lead_title: 'Why Choose Haven Core?'
+    lead_title: 'Why Choose Maven Core?'
     title: 'Unleash full power Local AI'
-    description: 'Haven Core is more than a product—it’s your toolkit for crafting a powerful, private, and fully autonomous home.
+    description: 'Maven Core is your toolkit for crafting a powerful, private, and fully autonomous home.
 Designed with creators in mind, it gives you the freedom to innovate, reclaim control, and safeguard your sanctuary.'
     image: pcb.png
     usps:
       -